ohaucke/wpReferences/README.md

 wpReferences
 ============

-Simple references plugin for wordpress
+A simple references plugin for wordpress